 Introduction -how to claim the UK Marriage Allowance

-Have you ever wondered if you can claim for the Marriage Tax Allowance or, in other words, apply for the UK Marriage Allowance Transfer?
+Therefore, have you ever wondered if you can claim for the Marriage Tax Allowance or, in other words, apply for the UK Marriage Allowance Transfer?
 On the other hand, have you never been aware that this exists, or who can claim this allowance?

 There are many questions out there regarding the marriage allowance claim, which include:

-- what is the marriage allowance?
+- What is the marriage allowance?

-- when can you apply for it?
+- When can you apply for it?

-- how does the marriage allowance transfer work?
+- How does the marriage allowance transfer work?

-How much tax can you save
+How much can you save

-Transferring tax allowance to spouse
+Transferring tax allowance to a spouse

 This Marriage Tax Allowance UK will allow one partner to transfer part of their Personal Allowance (PA) to the other partner.
 The transfer is 10% of the lower-earner partner’s PA to the higher-earner.

-Your entitlement to claim will depend on the income of both people in the marriage or civil partnership.
+The entitlement to claim will depend on the income of both people in the marriage or civil partnership.

-When do you qualify for the UK Marriage Allowance transfer?
+When do you qualify for the allowance?

-- You are married or in a civil partnership
+- You are married or in a civil partnership.

 - You were both born after 5 April 1935.
-If one or both of the couple were born before this date, you will need to claim for the ‘married couple’s allowance’ instead
+If one or both of the couple were born before this date, you would need to claim for the ‘married couple’s allowance’ instead.

 Applying for the marriage allowance transfer